-The Horse Sport Ireland National Safeguarding Officer (with no voting rights) shall act in an advisory capacity and acting secretary to the VRC and VRAC.
+The Horse Sport Ireland Liaison Person (with no voting rights) shall act in an advisory capacity and acting secretary to the VRC and VRAC.

+5.1.
 Horse Sport Ireland Vetting Referrals Committee (VRC) Process

-VRC - Dealing With Disclosures
+5.1.1.
+VRC - Dealing with Disclosures

 On the occasion where the LP has received a vetting disclosure in respect of an applicant with an offence history, the LP will request the VRC to sit and consider an applicant's suitability for a role.
 At no point will any member of the VRC be provided with any personal information of the applicant.
 Each disclosure will be referred to by the committee with an individual reference number.
+The HSI Vetting Liaison, with respect to minor offences, has the discretion to act on behalf of the VRC and determine suitability for the role.

+5.1.2.
 Step 1 - Contact with the Applicant

-Applicants with an offence history will be dealt with on an individual basis and each candidate will be contacted by phone &/or letter by the LP in order to confirm identify and validate information received from the National Vetting Bureau.
-If the applicant has not self-disclosed and information is received from the NVB this requires to be checked with the applicant by the LP.
+Applicants with an offence history will be dealt with on an individual basis and each candidate will be contacted by phone &/or letter by the LP in order to confirm identify and validate information received from the National Vetting Bureau and/or Access NI.
+If the applicant has not self-disclosed and information is received from the NVB and/or Access NI this requires to be checked with the applicant by the LP.
 (Refer to communication with an applicant).
 The applicant may wish to make a written statement at this stage (or possibly on the occasion of a rejection of membership decision is made by VRC).

-Step 2 - Assessing of Garda Vetting Disclosures
+5.1.3.
+Step 2 - Assessing of Vetting Disclosures

-When assessing the suitability of a Vetting Subject for a position within Horse Sport Ireland, Garda Vetting disclosures containing details of prosecutions, successful or not, pending or completed, and/or convictions as recorded in the State or elsewhere as the case may be, or specified information as per sections 14 & 15 of the Act in respect of a Vetting Subject in respect of any offences in the following schedule of offences shall be taken into account by the VRC;
+When assessing the suitability of a Vetting Subject for a position within Horse Sport Ireland, Vetting disclosures containing details of prosecutions, successful or not, pending or completed, and/or convictions as recorded in the State or elsewhere as the case may be, or specified information in respect of a Vetting Subject in respect of any offences in the following schedule of offences shall be taken into account by the VRC;